rottaj/EvmExplorer/README.md

-# GoEvmExplorer
+# EvmExplorer

-For those running Geth that want some cool terminal based tooling.
+EVM terminal tooling for your solidity development! :heart:

 ### Built With: